JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-struct-union-types-from-c.md

 ## Using Struct and Union Types from Kotlin

 One may easily use the generated wrapper classes for C `struct` and `union` types from Kotlin.
-Thanks to the generated properties, it feels natural to use in Kotlin.
+Thanks to the generated properties, it feels natural to use them in Kotlin code.
 The only question, so far, is how we create a new instance on those classes.
 As we see from the declarations of `MyStruct` and `MyUnion`, their constructors require a `NativePtr`.
 Of course, we are not willing to deal with pointers manually.
 Instead, we use Kotlin API to have those objects instantiated for us.